-My educational background is a bachelor degree in history and secondary education.
-With this, I taught social studies courses in a Baltimore County high school for six years.
-During this time, I earned my masters in Instructional Technology with a concentration in library sciences.
-It was in this program that I was introduced to ISTE (International Society for Technology in Education) and UDL (Universal Design for Learning) principles which I apply to my teaching style.
-After earning my masters, I moved to an online private middle school to work with homeschooled children for nine years.
-In this setting, I worked to earn my teaching credentials in math and English language arts to better serve my student population.
+Her educational background is a bachelor degree in history and secondary education.
+With this, she taught social studies courses in a Baltimore County high school for six years.
+During this time, she earned her masters in Instructional Technology with a concentration in library sciences.
+It was in this program that she was introduced to ISTE (International Society for Technology in Education) and UDL (Universal Design for Learning) principles which she applies to her teaching style.
+After earning her masters, she moved to an online private middle school to work with homeschooled children for nine years.
+In this setting, she worked to earn her teaching credentials in math and English language arts to better serve her student population.

 Lauren Hamilton has been working in education for over 15 years.
 She graduated from George Mason University with a Bachelor of Arts in Communications and later, she completed her Master of Arts in Special Education at the University of Virginia.
 Lauren taught elementary and middle school children within Fairfax County, Virginia for 12 years before transitioning to a role as a collaborative mentor for teachers.
 Lauren is born and raised in Northern Virginia.
 Lauren works part-time for Friendship Public Charter Schools Online and enjoys the balance of teaching Friendship students and spending time with her three young children.